 Performance Reviews and Incentives: Your wage has been established according to your education and experience for the position you are hired for.
 Future increases and/or bonuses are based on your attendance, job performance, job knowledge and your participation of as a team member in the center.
-The Directer will consider the following areas:

-Attendance- No call ins, on time each day, ready to start the day at your assigned time, willingness to stay, willingness to work extra if needed.

-Curriculum-Participation in the planning of, follow through of schedules, having projects preplanned and available for a substitute, having supply list and copies to be made in the office one week in advance, that the plan incorporates age appropriate activities that promote art, science, language, math, large and fine motor skills.
-Children are engaged and not waiting.

-Following the policies, general standards for staff, and job description.

-Cleaning-That the schedule is followed through for the cleaning assignments for the room which you are assigned to work in for the day that you participate in keeping the whole Center clean and you have done your job on the closing duties.

-Room presentation-Each room sells itself to the public.
-It is the responsibility of all staff to maintain the rooms they work in.
-The rooms should be child friendly and well organized with appropriate children’s work and pictures displayed which change according to theme or season.

-That you are following regulations at all times for ratios and being attentive to your children.
-You are responsible to have daily communication with the parents.
-Each class has a clipboard of who is assigned to the room, which shall be current and with the teacher at all times.

-Communication-You will report all parent concerns to management and pass on messages effectively to the appropriate teachers.
-You are receptive to management decisions and follow through responsively

-Attitude and willingness to participate in the center functions.

-Our goal is to keep each employee motivated and to have concern for their own performance.
+See Performance Evaluation section for specific performance metrics.

 PERFORMANCE EVALUATION

 All employees will be evaluated at the end of the probationary period and annually thereafter.
 Evaluations will be based on knowledge of the job as described in the job description, quality of skills demonstrated in fulfilling the job, interest and initiative, dependability, personal and professional growth, attendance and punctuality, and ability to work effectively in cooperation with the other staff members for the good of the Children.
 The evaluation will be discussed with the employee at which time they will be given the opportunity to express agreement or disagreement with the evaluation.

+The Director will consider the following areas:

+Attendance: Consistently on time and ready to perform job functions for the entire duration of scheduled shifts.
+Follows proper procedures for time-off requests.
+No history of excessive or repeated absences or tardiness.

+Curriculum: Participates in planning, follows through on schedules, prepares substitute plans, submits supplies requests and makes copies one week in advance, lesson plans incorporate age appropriate activities that promote art, science, language, math, large and fine motor skills.
+Children are consistently engaged.

+Adherence to Policy: Follows the policies, general standards for staff, and job description.

+Cleanliness: Follows the cleaning assignments schedule.
+Contributes to a safe and clean Center.
+Consistently and thoroughly performs closing duties.

+Room presentation: Classroom is child friendly and well organized with appropriate children’s work and pictures displayed.
+Displays are updated regularly according to theme or season.
+Classroom is a prideful demonstration of Center mission and values.

+Child Supervision: Follows regulations at all times.
+Maintains required adult:student ratio.
+Consistently attentive to children.
+Follows assigned room and keeps assignment clipboard current and with the teacher at all times.

+Communication: Communicates daily to parents.
+Reports all parent concerns to Director.
+Receptive to management decisions and follows through responsively.

+Professionalism: Maintains a positive attitude.
+Participates in Center functions as able.

 CENTER OFFICE

 The Director’s door is always open for you to come in and discuss any problem.
 Confidential documents are kept in the office and need to be protected to ensure each of our own individual privacy, as well as, the children and families.
 These will be kept in a locked filing cabinet.
+You are not to be in the office at any time without direct contact with the director or office assistant.
+Please ask the Assistant Director if you need to have access to the copier if the Director is out of the office.

 BREAKS

-If you are assigned a 10 hour day, you will be allowed a 1/2 hour break, you will not be given time away from the facility (in order for the Center to keep within our ratios) but will be allowed time out of the room during naptime ratios permitting.
-No breaks are on a set schedule, they are as needed and designed to meet the needs of the center.
+If you are assigned a 9 hour day, you will not be given time away from the facility (in order for the Center to keep within our ratios) but will be allowed an hour out of the room during naptime ratios permitting.
+No breaks are on a set schedule, they are as needed and designed to meet the needs of the center, although we do try to break the staff with our floating Teacher.
+We try to have the first staff in to be the first to break and work our way through the day, giving the next staff in a break, etc. There is a teacher lounge in the basement for your convenience.

 TELEPHONES